-&lt;sup>1 EBITDA comprises underlying operating profit before exceptional items, depreciation and amortisation.
+$^{^{1}\} EBITDA\ comprises\ underlying\ operating\ profit\ before\ exceptional\ items,\ depreciation\ and\ amortisation.$

-&lt;sup>2 Free cash comprises non-ring-fenced cash.
+2 Free cash comprises non-ring-fenced cash.

-&lt;sup>3 Services in England, Scotland and Wales are deemed to be fully compliant if, at their most recent inspection, that is, by the Care Quality Commission (CQC), they were assessed as meeting selected outcomes (as defined by CQC) from the essential standards of quality and safety that were reviewed during their inspection within their terms of the Health and Social Care Act.
-Services in Wales (Care Inspectorate Wales) and Scotland (Healthcare Improvement Scotland & the Care Inspectorate) are inspected in a similar way by the respective regulators but compliance is measured against different criteria under the Care Standards Act for Wales or the Regulation of Care (Scotland) Act.
+3 Services in England, Scotland and Wales are deemed to be fully compliant if, at their most recent inspection, that is, by the Care Quality Commission (CQC), they were assessed as meeting selected outcomes (as defined by CQC) from the essential standards of quality and safety that were reviewed during their inspection within their terms of the Health and Social Care Act.
+Services in Wales (Care Inspectorate Wales) and Scotland (Healthcare Improvement Scotland & the Care Inspectorate) are inspected in a similar way by the respective regulators but compliance is measured against different criteria under the Regulation and Inspection of Social Care (Wales) Act or the Regulation of Care (Scotland) Act.

-&lt;sup>4 Includes services where a manager has been appointed and a registration application made but not yet processed by the regulator.
+4 Includes services where a manager has been appointed and a registration application submitted but not yet completed by the regulator.